-Do you have presence on all popular social media?
+Do you have a presence on all popular social media?
 Do you have consistent images, background colors and brand message across them?

 If your response to the first question is yes, but to the second question is no. You are not doing justice to your brand positioning.

-When followers find different message tone, colors, post topics on different social media, it create a bad impression for your brand.
+When followers find different message tone, colors, post topics on different social media, it creates a bad impression for your brand.
 They may even question if the same business is maintaining all these accounts finding these variations.